The Future of Software: Could We See a 'Hand-Made' Label?

 – Example acceptance prompt

-Most assistants let you pin context or reference files explicitly (// #context: path/to/file.ts
+Most assistants let you pin context or reference files explicitly (// #context: path/to/file.ts).

-(or IDE custom instructions) that the model receives with every request:
+Create a PROMPT_RULES.md (or IDE custom instructions) that the model receives with every request:

 # Guardrails for AI-Generated Code